 Note: this is the second post in a multi-part series focused on single-family housing developments.
-Read Part 1 here.
+Read more posts in the series:

 It Starts With Zoning

 The planning of a single-family project begins with understanding underlying zoning codes and how the city is guiding the property for development.

 The areas that a city typically defines for residential have good access to collector roadways, access to parks or require parks as part of the development, and are made up of large existing land tracts that can support a multi-phased project, or a master-planned community made up of many housing product types.